SaravananS-Wilp/ACEest-Fitness-Gym---Automated-CI-CD-Pipeline/README.md

 ## Screenshots

-Refer to the [Jenkins Screenshots](screenshots/)**screenshots** folder for Jenkins pipeline configuration and build execution screenshots.
+Refer to the [Screenshots](screenshots/)folder for Jenkins pipeline configuration and build execution screenshots.

 ---